Gospel & Universe 🪐 Preface

 Audience

-His comment raises questions for me: Who is my audience?
+My dad’s comment also raises questions for me: Who is my audience?
 If convinced atheists and convinced believers won’t budge, why bother to argue that they ought to try new ways of thinking?
 For me the answer is simple: I’m not writing for the convinced.
 If believers or atheists find my arguments interesting, that’d be great.
 Yet I’m writing for people like me, who are puzzled by reality and who haven’t found a philosophy that resonates with their bewilderment.
 So often we’re accused of being wishy-washy and of sitting on the fence.
 I think our accusers are right about our uncertain position, yet they’re wrong to see it in negative terms.

 Agnostic aren’t evangelists or New Atheists — that is, they don’t burn to change the views of other people.
 Who knows, those other people may be right.
 But there are many people who, like me, doubt that they’re right.
-It’s to those people that I offer my thoughts, hoping they find in them some companionship along the puzzling way.
+It’s also to those people that I offer my thoughts, hoping they find in them some companionship along the puzzling way.

 🪐